-The ILP sub-fund is a feeder fund investing all or substantially all of its assets into the Underlying Fund, a Sub-fund of the Schroder International Opportunities Portfolio ("Underlying Fund's sub-fund").
-The Underlying Fund is to be offered by the Managers from time to time under the Underlying Fund's sub-fund will feed into Schroder International Selection Fund Global Emerging Market Opportunities (Schroder ISF GEMO).
+The ILP sub-fund is a feeder fund investing all or substantially all of its assets into the Underlying Fund, a Sub-fund of the Schroder International Opportunities Portfolio ("Trust").
+The Trust is an umbrella unit trust constituted in Singapore.

+The Underlying Fund feeds into Schroder International Selection Fund Global Emerging Market Opportunities (Schroder ISF GEMO).
 The Schroder ISF is an umbrella structured open-ended investment company with limited liability in Luxembourg, organised as a "société anonyme" and qualifies as a Société d'Investissement à Capital Variable under Part I of the law on undertakings for collective investment dated 17 December 2010, as amended.

-The units in the ILP sub-funds are not classified as Excluded Investment Products.
+The units in the ILP sub-fund are not classified as Excluded Investment Products.